DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL intro.rst

    Arduino process… DCC and the other locos continue to follow their routes)

--  Set the points to enter the reserved area.. do this ASAP as you may be still moving towards them. (@KEBBIN... maybe.
-TODO ..EX-RAIL knows if this is a panic and switches the points at full speed, if you are not moving then the switch is a more realistic sweep motion if you are using servos rather than slam-solenoid motors.)
+-  Set the points to enter the reserved area.. do that ASAP as you may be still moving towards them.

 -  Set any signals

 -  Move into the reserved area